Dataform Field Naming Standards

 Prefix mlu

-Lookup – Multiple (core) have the mlu prefix.
+Lookup – Multiple (core) fields have the mlu prefix.

 Example: